kaaengine/kaa/docs/reference/engine.rst

 .. attribute:: Renderer.clear_color

-Gets or sets the clear color (:class:`colors.Color`) for the drawable area (the frame buffer).
+Gets or sets the clear color (:class:`colors.Color`) for the viewport.

-An example of 800x600 frame buffer colored in green, running in the 1200x1000 window using :code:`no_stretch` mode:
+An example of 800x600 viewport, colored in green, running in the 1200x1000 window using :code:`no_stretch` mode:

     .. code-block:: python